Foxxyyy/RDR-Menu/README.md

 # RDR Menu
-New mod menu base source for Red Dead Redemption
+A mod menu base for RDR1...

-Made by Sockstress / Im Foxxyyy / CabooseSayzWTF
+Made by Sockstress & Im Foxxyyy.
+Thanks to CabooseSayzWTF

 ![Screenshot](screenshot.png)